zotroneneis/zotroneneis.github.io/_posts/2018-07-24-blog-post-day-2.md

   - static_methods
 ---

 **Topics:** class methods, instance methods, static methods, using class methods as alternative constructors
+**Updated** 2020-10-03

 ## Types of methods
 A class can have three types of methods: instance methods, class methods and static methods.

 **Instance methods** are the most common type of method.
 They take at least the parameter *self* as an input.
 This parameter points towards an instance of the class when the method is called.
 An instance method can modify both *object state* (through the `self` parameter) and *class state* indirectly (through the `self.__class__` parameter).

 Our base class already has an instance method.
-The says methods takes the input self and a string of words the current member of CastleKilmereMember should say.
-When the says method is called on an object, the self parameter can be used to acces attributes which were set in the dunder init method.
+The `says` methods takes the input `self` and a string of words the current member of Castle Kilmere should say.
+When the `says` method is called on an object, the `self` parameter can be used to access attributes which were set in the dunder init method.

 ```python
 def says(self, words):
     return f"{self.name} says {words}"
 ```

 **Class methods** look similar to instance methods in the sense that they take at least one parameter as an input.
 This parameter is, however, not `self` but `cls`. `cls` points towards the *class* - not a particular object instance - when the method is called.
 Therefore, a class method can only modify *class state* but not *object state*.
 Still, changing the class state will still affect all instances of the class.
-Another important thing to know about classmethods is that we need to use the @classmethod decorator when implementing a class method.
+Another important thing to know about classmethods is that we need to use the `@classmethod` decorator when implementing a class method.
 We will talk about decorators in a later blog post.
-Right now you only need to remember to put a @classmethod on top of the function.
+Right now you only need to remember to put a `@classmethod` on top of the function.
 An example for a class method can be seen below (see section on alternative constructors).

 **Static methods** take neither a `self` nor `cls` parameter as an input.
 Therefore, they can modify neither object state nor class state.
 Although they are related to the class, they are independent and can only access the data they are provided with.

 Do you remember the Pupil class?
 It had an attribute called `_elms`, standing for "Elementarey Level of Magic".
 This attribute contains all the obligatory classes a pupil has to take.
 If a student passes one of her ELMs or not depends on the grade she gets.
 Castle Kilmere has a fixed grading scheme where grades range from 'E' for 'Excellent' to 'H' for 'Horrible'.
 This is perfect material for a static method!

 Our static method `passed` will receive a grade as an input and will return whether or not this means pass or fail.
-You can see here that the method uses no class or instance state but only has access to the attributes its provided with, which is the grade in this case.
+Notice that the method uses no class or instance state but only has access to the attributes its provided with (which is the grade in this case).

 ```python
 class Pupil(CastleKilmereMember):